ietf/www.ietf.org/README.md

   * **[Introduction to the work of the IETF](/Introduction%20to%20the%20Work%20of%20the%20IETF.md)**.
 This is largely complete as an extended version of the text that appears in the **Introduction to the IETF** but it is not yet clear how this fits with other pages.
 * Guides:
   * **[Guide to being effective in the IETF](/Guide%20to%20being%20effective%20in%20the%20IETF.md)**.
 This is a collection of relevant text drawn from multiple sources, still to be organised.
-* Other:
-  * **RFCs**.
-This is a collection of relevant text, drawn from multiple sources, lots of it.
-No decision has been made on how to pitch this - either as an introduction, or a comprehensive guide.
-Some (much?) of this text may be better on the [RFC Editor site](https://www.rfc-editor.org)

 # Relationship to previous content
 * **[Tao of the IETF](https://www.ietf.org/about/participate/tao/)**.
 The Tao has now evolved into the new set of documents above, which are in many cases largely drawn from Tao content and covering the same subject matter, though written differently.